NVIDIA/deepops/roles/nvidia-dgx-firmware/README.md

 Logs will temporarily be stored in `fw_dir` on the remote machines and will be cleaned up at the end of the playbook.
 The default remote log dir is `/tmp/nvfw`.

-The following information is collected on all `kube-node` and `slurm-node` hosts:
+The following information is collected on all hosts.
+To limit the hosts, use the ansible `-l` parameter (ex: `-l kube-node`).

 * Current firmware
 * Out of date firmware